fedimint/fedimint.org/docs/FAQs/TheFederation.md

  - The Liquid network is a blockchain,
  - Fedimint is a Federated server system,
  - Liquid uses Confidential Transactions to blind payment amounts but not transaction flows
- - Fedimint uses the Chaumian Mint protocol to create anonymous e-cash to make almost all transaction information private
+ - Fedimint uses the Chaumian Mint protocol to create anonymous eCash to make almost all transaction information private
  - Liquid is designed to enable a few financial institutions to form one federation
  - Fedimint is designed to enable arbitrary diverse communities — ranging from friends to companies — to form thousands of independent federations
  - Liquid doesn't currently support Lightning